 You have shopping to do, cookies to bake, and a house to clean.
 So when it comes to decorating for the holidays, you can use all the help you can get.
 Instead of spending time trying to come up with Christmas decorating tips, use these helpful pointers from the expert elves at Tree Classics to achieve the home decor you’ve been dreaming of.
 These project ideas might be just the thing to get your Christmas creativity flowing.
 Add your own personal touch for a unique look that you can call your own.

 Kiddie crafts are a great way to bring the childhood spirit of Christmas into your home decor, while bringing the whole family together for a fun and interactive experience.
-Pine-filled Christmas tree ornaments is one craft idea that’s easy to make, adorable and aromatic – perfect for creating an evergreen scent in your home with an artificial Christmas tree.
-Simply lay two pieces of green fabric on top of one another and cut into the shape of a Christmas tree.
-Sew the bottom half of the fabric together and leave the top half open to fill with pine needles.
-Sew the top back up, secure with a red ribbon and hang on your tree for a natural smell and an adorable look.
-Continue reading “Decorating Tips to Make Your Holiday Brighter” →
+Creating cinnamon Christmas tree ornaments is easy to make, adorable and aromatic – perfect for infusing the holiday scent in your home.
+Simply lay two pieces of fabric on top of one another and cut into the shape of a Christmas tree.
+Sew the bottom half of the fabric together and leave the top half open to fill with cinnamon sticks.
+Sew the top back up, secure with a ribbon and hang on your tree for a natural fragrance and an adorable look.